nvidia-riva/tutorials/deploy-aks.md

         --set riva.speechServices.tts=true
     ```

 5. The Helm chart runs two containers in order: a `riva-model-init` container that downloads and deploys the models, followed by a `riva-speech-api` container to start the speech service API.
 Depending on the number of models, the initial model deployment could take an hour or more.
-To monitor the deployment, use `kubectl` to describe the `riva-api` pod and to watch the container logs.
+To monitor the deployment, use `kubectl` to describe the `riva-api` pod and watch the container logs.
     ```bash
     export pod=`kubectl get pods | cut -d " " -f 1 | grep riva-api`
     kubectl describe pod $pod